Amex Platinum review (Including an incredible new bonus)

 Tons of credits

 Let’s talk about the credits you get with the Amex Platinum card (terms apply):

 - Up to $200 annual Amex Platinum airline credit for incidental expenses on your selected airline

 - Up to $200 in U.S. Uber credits per calendar year

 - Up to $100 in credit for Saks Fifth Avenue

-The $200 airline fee credit, Uber credits and Saks Fifth Avenue credits are available every calendar year.
+The up to $200 airline fee credit, Uber credits and Saks Fifth Avenue credits are available every calendar year.
 You can also use the Global Entry or TSA PreCheck credit every four to four and a half years.